LakhiCharanMahato/The_Sparks_Foundation/README.md

 # The_Sparks_Foundation

-This repository contains the works I have done during my Data Science Internship.
+This repository contains the works I have done during my Data Science Internship at The Sparks Foundation.